 Good character description allows you to do more than talk about your character’s physical attributes...

-It lets you make the ultimate promise to your readers.
+...it lets you make your ultimate promise to your readers.
 “This character is supercharged with dramatic tension.
-Keep reading, and I promise to unveil their destiny.”
+Keep reading, and I will show you their destiny.”

 Example from N. K. Jemisin’s The Fifth Season: